-The environmental risk classification of the project is substantial based on the location, type, sensitivity, and scale of project intervention, nature, and magnitude of potential E&S risks and impacts, and client capacity and ownership.
+The environmental risk classification of the SOP 1 is substantial based on the location, type, sensitivity, and scale of project intervention, nature, and magnitude of potential E&S risks and impacts, and client capacity and ownership.
+It will support the detailed technical or engineering design of the green, resilient, and inclusive waterfront development and small-scale infrastructure works and urban upgrading in the commercial district, bordering the Kingston waterfront.
+An intended output of the SOP 1 is to prepare the required environmental and social instruments for the eventual investment (SOP 2).
 The project area is urbanized and may be considered a brownfield redevelopment.
-The possible project environmental risks under Component 1 include negative effects typical of civil works associated with sea defense and road improvements (noise, dust, water quality, solid and liquid waste, storm water runoff, turbidity, and temporary disturbance of marine ecosystem) and worker health and safety.
-Component 2 is likely to enable vendors and entrepreneurs located at the waterfront and/or the commercial district to the North of the proposed Project site to benefit from the revitalization of the waterfront.
+The possible project environmental risks related to waterfront development include negative effects typical of civil works associated with sea defense and road improvements (noise, dust, water quality, solid and liquid waste, storm water runoff, turbidity, and temporary disturbance of marine ecosystem) and worker health and safety.
+The Component 2 (Urban upgrading and economic development in Downtown Kingston) includes design of some small-scale infrastructure, which will be implemented under SOP 2.
+The Component 2 is also likely to enable vendors and entrepreneurs located at the waterfront and/or the commercial district to the North of the proposed Project site to benefit from the revitalization of the waterfront.
 These interventions will focus on creating social and economic development opportunities that can be leveraged by Component 1.
 These activities are not likely to pose significant environmental and health risks and should be mitigated with the standard environmental management practices.
+The Component 5 is zero allocation under CERC and if activated, a CERC Manual to be prepared, which will include a description of the Environmental, Social, health and Safety (ESHS) assessment and management arrangements including a CERC ESMF Annex, in accordance with the ESSs.

-The social risk classification of the project is substantial.
-The project will finance civil works under Component 1.
-The activities under Component 2 are designed to enable vendors and entrepreneurs located at the waterfront and/or the commercial district to the North of the proposed Project site, to benefit from the revitalization of the waterfront district and will support a deep community engagement process throughout the proposed Project cycle.
-While the project is expected to bring positive benefits to both the Kingston waterfront and the surrounding communities, there are social risks related to its implementation.
-If managed well, their impact may be temporary and reversible.
-Based on the project concept, potential social risks include risk of social exclusion, safety and security, economic and physical displacement, interactions between the contractor(s) and the public, traffic management and risks related to chance findings of cultural heritage in the project area.
+The social risk classification of the SOP 1 is substantial.
+While the operation is expected to bring positive benefits to both the Kingston waterfront and the surrounding communities, there are social risks related to the implementation of the infrastructure, which will be designed under the SOP 1 and to be implemented under SOP 2.
+The physical works includes Kingston waterfront development and some small-scale infrastructure in downtown Kingston.
+In addition, the activities under Component 2 are designed to enable vendors and entrepreneurs located at the waterfront and/or the commercial district to the North of the proposed Project site, to benefit from the revitalization of the waterfront district and will support a deep community engagement process throughout the proposed Project cycle.
+Based on the project concept, , for SOP 2, safety and security, economic and physical displacement, interactions between the contractor(s) and the public, traffic management and risks related to chance findings of cultural heritage in the project area, which need to be designed and considered in the SOP 1.